pjferrell/grpc-gateway/protoc-gen-swagger/README.md

  * Introduced new `atlas_patch` flag.
 If this flag is enabled `--swagger_out="atlas_patch=true:."` following changes are made to a swagger spec:

-   * All responses are wrapped with `success` field and assigned to an appropriate response code:
+   * All responses are assigned to an appropriate response code:
      GET - 200/OK, POST - 201/CREATED, PUT - 202/UPDATED, DELETE - 204/DELETED.

    * Recursive references are broken up.
 Such references occur while using protoc-gen-gorm plugin